-DC’s forever growing roulette of T.V. shows has lot of developing pieces to it at the current moment.
+DC’s forever growing roulette of T.V. shows has a lot of developing pieces to it at the current moment.
 This ranges from shows like The Flash and Supergirl on The CW to Titans and Doom Patrol on DC Universe’s streaming service.
 There are different flavors for everyone.
 From those who prefer more family-oriented programming to something a little more gritty.
 These stories and crossovers have grown to become more grandiose as the years have gone by.
 It’s an ideal time to introduce a lesser-known character into this ever-expanding multiverse.
 This is where Stargirl, a character co-created by Geoff Johns and Lee Moder comes into play.

 The pilot episode of Stargirl begins with a prologue of sorts that sends us ten years in the past.
 There is a huge brouhaha between the Justice League of America and the Injustice League that the audience is placed in the middle of.
 Right from the start, the show shows off its well-funded production design and special effects.
 It’s a treasure trove of deep-cut DC character shown like Solomon Grundy and Hourman.
 The bad guys’ win and a dying Starman (Joel McHale) entrusts his sidekick, Stripsey/Pat Dugan (Owen Wilson) with his cosmic staff with instructions not to give it up until he finds a successor.
 Concurrently, we see a young Courtney Whitmore waiting up for her father who never shows for Christmas.
 This concept of loss is a theme that gets expounded upon through the first two episodes.